 Google My Business (GMB) Ranking Factors

 A simple, yet effective way to start your SEO strategy is to register on Google My Business.
 This free tool lets you manage how your business appears on Google Search and Maps.
-Add your business profile; monitor and reply to customer reviews; add photos, learn where and how people are searching for you.
+Add your business profile; monitor and reply to customer reviews; add photos, and learn where and how people are searching for you.

-A company’s rank in GMB is based on three areas, as touched on in the Local Search Pack section above: relevance, distance, and prominence.
+A company’s rank in GMB is based on three areas, as touched on in the Local Search Pack section above relevance, distance, and prominence.
 Enhancing your listing in these three can help you rank in the top three spots in Google local search.
 Create a dedicated contact page with name, address, and phone and ensure this same information is consistent across all sites.
 The following tactics can help you achieve relevance, distance, and prominence for higher rankings:

 #1 Online profiles:

 Register for Google My Business (GMB): Create a local business listing and website.
-With a Google My Business local listing, you have the tools to update your listing and engage with your customers from your phone, tablet and computer—all for free.
+With a Google My Business local listing, you have the tools to update your listing and engage with your customers from your phone, tablet, and computer—all for free.

 Build a free website, post offers and updates to your local listing, let your customers book an appointment right from your local listing, and use the business dashboards to learn how customers are interacting with your business.